 16. The Rise of Acqui-hires

 Among the most valuable assets of a business is its people.
 Although it does not appear in the income and profit sheets, the quality of employees also represents the company’s value.
 With so many things happening that affect every industry, it’s not impossible that some companies may decide to acquire other businesses because of their people.
 Doing so may help them quickly lessen the skills gap in their own organization and fill positions with experienced and trained workers.

 In the case of acqui-hires, recruiters need to cleverly strategize to avoid culture clash and confusion.
 Organizations should consider dedicating a multidisciplinary team to handle the transition and integration.

 17. Professionally Designed Assessments

 Although the resume is still the primary source of basic candidate information, recruiters are always expected to look beyond it.
 After all, a resume is simply a list of things that the candidate wants the employer to know about them.
 Even if it gives recruiters an idea of the applicant’s work and educational background, a resume does not accurately represent the candidate’s soft and hard skills.

 This is where skills and personality assessments come in.
+In hindsight, writing a good resume can be essential to boost your selection chances.
+Additionally, to ensure that you’re able to effectively convey your personality and skills through your resume, you need to have a proper understanding of practical and effective resume writing techniques.
 However, for assessments to be effective, they must be designed by industry professionals.
 For best results, assessment tests should be done by a third-party to prevent biases.
 Recruiters are likely to work closely with test design professionals to ensure the accuracy and reliability of hiring assessments.

 18. Investing in Upskilling